Skip to Content

 What if I can’t find Elmlea plant cream?

-For those of you in the US, I’ve heard that Silk whipping cream is an excellent alternative to dairy whipping cream so I think that could work well in this recipe.
+Feel free to use any vegan double/whipping cream that you like.
+Elmlea double plant cream is available in most UK supermarkets but I don’t think it is available to purchase elsewhere.
+For those of you in the US, Silk whipping cream is an excellent alternative to dairy whipping cream so I think that could work well in this recipe.
+If you’re in the EU, Schlagfix is a good option.

 Can I use a larger/smaller tin?

+Absolutely!
+This will obviously make your cheesecake either thinner or thicker depending on the size of tin you use.
 If you use a smaller-sized tin, you’ll also need to leave it in the fridge a little bit longer as the filling will be more condensed and take longer to set.

-5 from 34 votes
+5 from 39 votes

 Print